Cold Climate Engineering - joint international programme

-Boost your CV by studying abroad; graduate with a double degree from two internationally acclaimed universities; spend one year abroad, visit the Arctic and gain a unique specialization in Cold Climate Engineering.
+Boost your CV by studying abroad; graduate with a degree from DTU and an extended exchange with NTNU, two internationally acclaimed universities; spend one year abroad, visit the Arctic and gain a unique specialization in Cold Climate Engineering.

 Chemical and Biochemical Engineering